schlumpfling42/vue-bootstrap-firebase-quickstart-template/documentation/AddBootstrap.md

 # Add Bootstrap
 ## Install bootstrap
 Open a Terminal in VSCode and run `npm install bootstrap-vue`.
-This wi install the package bootstrap-vue and add it to package.json.
+This will install the package bootstrap-vue and add it to package.json.
 Please got to the [Bootstrap Vue](https://bootstrap-vue.org/) to have a look at the documentation, we will only use a couple of elements.
 ## Basic setting up
-Bootstrap needs to be setup what your app starts and the best place to do that is `main.js`.
+Bootstrap needs to be setup when your app starts and the best place to do that is [`main.js`](./02_AddingBootstrap/src/main.js).
 This is how it is looking right now:
 ```
 import Vue from 'vue';
 // Import bootstrap, icons and css files that are needed